PriyankaAnnadurai/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Diff = A ⊕ B ⊕ Bin B = A'Bin + A'B + BBin

 ## Procedure:
- 1.Connect the supply (+5V) to the circuit.
+ 1. Connect the supply (+5V) to the circuit.
- 2.Switch ON the main switch.
+ 2. Switch ON the main switch.
- 3.If the output is 1, then the led glows.
+ 3. If the output is 1, then the led glows.

 ## Program:
 ```